Monday - Friday: 8:00 - 12:00 and 1:00 - 4:30

 There is a difference between “dropping” a course and “withdrawing” from a course.
 A drop occurs either prior to the start date of the class or by a specific deadline early in the term.
-(See the academic calendar here for deadlines.)
+(See the academic calendar here or the Course Drop Date link mentioned above for deadlines.)
 Students are not responsible for payment of hours for a dropped course.
 Withdrawal occurs after the drop deadline and students are held responsible for payment of the hours even though they are no longer enrolled in the class.

-Please note: If you have a university hold on your account, you must contact the Office of the Registrar for assistance to drop or withdraw from any courses.
+Please note: If you have a university hold on your account, please contact the Office of the Registrar for assistance to drop or withdraw from any courses.